PeterAaser/fs2CyborgPreprocessing/README.md

 Opposed to Example 1, the preprocessed data in Example 2 is lightweight.
 One 7 minute raw electrode is estimated to take up 2.2 GB / 60 ~= 40 MB storage space.
 The preprocessed PSDs in Example 1 took 105.5 MB, while in Example 2 only 476.7 KB .

 Both examples rely on pre-computed noise tresholds for the selected electrode (from other code).
-It assumes 10000 Hz sampling rate on the raw electrode voltage stream.
+This code assumes 10000 Hz sampling rate on the raw electrode voltage stream.
 Computation can be speeded up, or throttled to real-time speed when reading data from a file.
 It can either save the preprocessed stream to a file, or send it further over internet via a TCP socket server.
 The code should be straight forward to implement in [SHODAN](https://github.com/PeterAaser/SHODAN) for real-time preprocessing in the Cyborg project.